PallaSilpa123/LendingClubCaseStudy/README.md

 ## Approach followed to solve above mentioned business problem
 - Using Exploratory Data Analysis we performed the following steps :
-- Data Handling
-- Data Cleaning
+Step 1: Data Cleaning 1
-- Data Visualization
+Step 2: Univariate Analysis
--   Univariate Analysis
+Step 3: Segemented Univariate Analysis
--   Bivariate Analysis
--   Derived Metrics
+Step 4: Bivaraiate/Multivariate Analysis
+Step 5: Results

 After performing the above analysis the results are captured in the notebook and presentation.